 At ONU, you’re guaranteed to learn just as much outside the classroom as you do inside.
-You can attend national academic conferences, engage in internships, undertake independent studies or assist professors with research.
+You can attend national academic conferences, engage in internships, undertake independent studies.
 You can play sports, perform with a musical ensemble or join a social club.

 From the moment you arrive on campus, you’ll feel at home.
 You’ll become part of a close-knit family.
 You’ll enjoy small class sizes and amazing friendships.
 Our dedicated professors will get to know you.
 They will help you grow intellectually and professionally.
 They will become personally invested in your success – in college and beyond.

 When you graduate with a philosophy degree from ONU, you’ll have the knowledge, skills and confidence to go wherever your interests lead you!

 OH, THE PLACES YOU’LL GO